nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_supported_features.rst

 * Experimental support for ``ZB_ZCL_WWAH``
 * Experimental support for Green Power Combo

-See the :ref:`nrfxlib:zboss` page in nrfxlib for more information about the ZBOSS library.
+See the :ref:`nrfxlib:zboss` page in nrfxlib and the `external ZBOSS development guide and API documentation`_ for more information about the ZBOSS library.

 For more information about Zigbee, visit the `Zigbee Alliance`_ page and read `Zigbee Specification`_.